armanizuniga/wanikani-helper/README.md

 ## Data and backup

 Everything the app knows lives on your device.
-There's no account, no server, no analytics, and nothing is sent anywhere except WaniKani's API and — only if you supply a key — the Claude API.
+There's no account, no server, no analytics, and nothing is sent anywhere except WaniKani's API, and the Claude API if you supply a key.

 **There is no iCloud sync.** The app declares no iCloud entitlement and SwiftData runs with a local store, so installing on a second device starts it from scratch.
 Reviews and lessons stay in step across devices only because they're submitted to WaniKani; anything the app tracks itself does not.